agoragames/leaderboard/README.markdown

  => [{:member=>"member_95", :rank=>1, :score=>95.0}, {:member=>"member_94", :rank=>2, :score=>94.0}, {:member=>"member_93", :rank=>3, :score=>93.0}, {:member=>"member_92", :rank=>4, :score=>92.0}, {:member=>"member_91", :rank=>5, :score=>91.0}]
 ```

-The option `:sort_option` is useful for retrieving an arbitrary list of
+The option `:sort_by` is useful for retrieving an arbitrary list of
 members from a given leaderboard where you would like the data sorted
 when returned.
 The follow examples demonstrate its use: